 3- Changiz Chal I, 3635 m

 Changiz Chal III is connected to a string of rounded high points to the west (with elevations in the 3400 m range).
-The 3416 m Bazm Chal Peak, the westernmost peak of the Doberar Ridgeline and a popular climbing access point, is where these high points eventually converge.
+The 3416 m Bazm Chal Peak, the westernmost peak of the Doberar Ridgeline and a popular climbing access point is where these high points eventually converge.
 The city of Damavand (not to be confused with Mt.
 Damavand) is situated in a valley formed by the steeply descending southern slopes of Changiz Chal III.
 A 3550 m saddle divides Chagiz Chal III from Changiz Chal II in the east.

-Changz Chall III’s northern slopes descend to the Lasem creek valley (near its junction with Haraz River).
+Changz Chall III’s northern slopes descend to the Lasem creek valley (near its junction with the Haraz River).
 Two different high points that are a few hundred meters apart make up Changiz Chal III’s summit.
 Both of these high mountains appear to be quite rugged, however the western point is straightforward to climb.
 On its eastern face, the eastern point, however, forms a little wall.

 photo by Damavand Climbing Guide